DreanorAnime/AnimeReviews/_posts/2020-12-26-kuma-kuma-kuma-bear.md

 ## Review
 One of my all time favorite manga finally got a anime adaption.
 Let's see if it holds up to the original.

 Watch Order should be 2 > 3 > 1 > 4... everything else is fine.
+They really failed with that one.
 The opening is also not that good.
-Definitly skip the first episode to get more enjoyment out of it and get no spoilers.
-They really failed with that one.

 Just as cite as I imagined it would be.
 Good work on the animation and staying true to the manga.
 Anime Yuna is good at grooming like her manga counterpart.